Babyeggz/CyberDump/Cyber Security Lab/LabSetup.md

 Finally press the big green button to connect!

 ## Frequently Asked Questions
-[This](/Cyber%20Security%20Lab/LabFAQ.md) will take you to my LabFAQ.md where you can find some of my reasoning behind what I did in this guide.
+[This link](/Cyber%20Security%20Lab/LabFAQ.md) will take you to my LabFAQ.md where you can find some of my reasoning behind what I did in this guide.